MechanicalRabbit/DataKnots.jl/doc/src/start.md

     3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-To return upto the 2nd employee record, we use `Take`.
+To return up to the 2nd employee record, we use `Take`.

     run(ChicagoData, Employee >> Take(2))
     #=>